-Phytoseiulus Persimilis Prevention Sachets
+Phytoseiulus Persimilis Slow-Release Prevention Sachets

 The proactive scout for high-risk plants, designed to intercept and eradicate the very first spider mite before a colony can form.